jahjam/dreamingOfSoy/README.md

-- 👋 Hi, I’m @dreamingOfSoy, or, if you like, James Woodruff
+- 👋 Hi, I’m @dreamingOfSoy, or, if you like, James Woodruff.
 - 🌱 I’m currently planning a portfolio website and learning Go.
 - 📫 Reach me at soygazer@gmail.com.